andre-santos-pt/greyditor/README.md

 }
 ```

-To include the filter in the editor add it to the configuration, providing the text to be displayed in the filter's check box.
+To include the filter in the editor, add it to the configuration, providing the text to be displayed in the filter's check box.
 When running the following configuration, a checkbox for activating the filter will appear.
 ```java
 Greyditor configuration = new Greyditor("Demo");
 // filter without parameter (check box)